-In this section we establish consistency of our estimators and provide their asymptotic distributions.
-We begin by defining some notation that is used throughout the paper.
-For a symmetric matrix $A$, we denote its $k$th largest eigenvalue by $\lambda_{k}(A)$, and its smallest and largest eigenvalues by $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$.
-For a matrix $A$, we denote its operator norm by $\|A\|_2$, its Frobenius norm by $\|A\|_{F}$, and its vectorization by $\mathrm{vec}(A)$.
-The Euclidian norm of a column vector $x$ is denoted $\|x\|$.
-For matrices $A$ and $B$, we use $A\otimes B$ to denote their Kronecker product.
+In this section, we establish the asymptotic properties of our estimators, including consistency, the rate of convergence, and their asymptotic distribution.
+Additionally, we develop bootstrap inference procedures.
+We begin by defining some notation that will be used throughout the paper.
+For a symmetric matrix $A$, we denote its $k$th largest eigenvalue by $\lambda_{k}(A)$, and its smallest and largest eigenvalues by $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$, respectively.
+The operator norm of a matrix $A$ is denoted by $\|A\|_2$, and its Frobenius norm by $\|A\|_{F}$.
+The vectorization of $A$ is written as $\mathrm{vec}(A)$.
+The Euclidian norm of a column vector $x$ is denoted by $\|x\|$.
+Finally, for matrices $A$ and $B$, we use $A\otimes B$ to denote their Kronecker product.